Vatican lifts envoy's immunity over sex assault claims: France - Journal du Cameroun

 There was also a complaint filed in Ottawa by a man who made similar allegations about an incident in 2008 while Ventura was serving in Canada.

-The papal nuncio — the term for a Vatican ambassador — spoke to the police in early April, with judicial sources saying it was “at his request”.
+In early April, the papal nuncio — the term for a Vatican ambassador — spoke to the police, with judicial sources saying it was “at his request”.
 They gave no further details.

 A career diplomat with the Vatican, Ventura has held the position in Paris since 2009.